160 Chocolate Trivia Questions (Ranked From Easiest to Hardest)

 Answer: Dagoba

-189. In 2023, a group of Australian researchers, partnering with the company Qantas, found that chocolate may be an effective antidote for what common condition associated with travel?
+158. A group of Australian researchers, partnering with the company Qantas, found in 2023 that chocolate may be an effective antidote for what common condition?

-191. Cacao, the plant whose seeds are turned into chocolate, is thought to have originated in the South American rain forests at the source of the Amazon and what other river?
+159. Cacao, the plant whose seeds are turned into chocolate, is thought to have originated in the South American rain forests at the source of the Amazon, and what other river?

 Answer: Orinoco